- Claudia Disco

 Are you moving (again)?
 Use a RAFT for your next transition

 The RAFT can help you keep afloat through the turbulent waters of transition.
-Or, as I also like to call it, the roller coaster ride.
-These are the four parts to building your RAFT:
+If you can, take the time to build these four parts of your RAFT:

 o Think destination